Finleth/mfour-crud-api/README.md

 This will run the test found in `tests/feature/UsersTest.php`.

-You should see an OK status on all 5 tests and 8 assertions.
+You should see an OK status on all 5 tests and 8 assertions or else details on which tests failed and the expected/returned results.

+Note: These tests don't implement a delete, so the database will be polluted each time the tests are run.

 ## Notes

-I'd like to mention this was my first time using Laravel and realize this application will have plenty of brute-force implementations.
-I've personally got a list of areas I'd like to expand on/update to help polish the application:
+This was my first time using Laravel and I realize this application has plenty of brute-force implementations.
+I've got a list of areas I'd like to expand on/update to help polish the application:

 - Oauth2.0: Set up the oauth/token tables in the database and add the authentication endpoint with scopes
   - Set up without passport so I can get a better understanding of Laravel